 Introduction to the topic

-How to use the visualisation
+How to use the visualisations

-All the graphics are interactive.
+- All the graphics are interactive:

 - If an error message displays, please refresh the page to reload.